Little Brown Myotis bats (sometimes called "little brown bats") showing the white fungus on their muzzles that gives White-nose Syndrome its name.

 - What are signs of WNS?

-Bats appear to die from WNS primarily during winter, due to starvation, physiological shock or freezing.
+Bats appear to die from WNS primarily during winter, largely due to starvation, physiological shock or freezing.
 During winter months, observable signs of WNS may include:

 white fungus on the bat's muzzle and other hairless parts of the body, such as wings and tail